awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.platform-differences.md

 The PostgreSQL Timestamp with time zone field is slightly different from and corresponds to the Oracle Timestamp with local time zone\.
 These small differences can cause either performance issues or subtle application bugs that require thorough testing\.

-For more information, see [Migration tips for developers converting Oracle and SQL Server code to PostgreSQL](https://aws.amazon.com/blogs/database/code-conversion-challenges-while-migrating-from-oracle-or-microsoft-sql-server-to-postgresql/) on the *AWS Database Blog*\.
+For more information, see [Migration tips for developers converting Oracle and SQL Server code to PostgreSQL](https://aws.amazon.com/blogs/database/code-conversion-challenges-while-migrating-from-oracle-or-microsoft-sql-server-to-postgresql/)\.

 ## Transaction Control and Exception Handling<a name="chap-oracle-postgresql.platform-differences.transaction-control"></a>